broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 Your Terra proxy group needs to be granted specific roles in GCP so Terra can create, read, and write to BigQuery tables as part of the GVS workflow.

-First, grant your proxy group the BigQuery Data Editor, BigQuery Job User, and BigQuery Read Session User roles on the Google Project that you created in Step 3 (above) that contains your BigQuery dataset.
+Grant your proxy group the BigQuery Data Editor, BigQuery Job User, and BigQuery Read Session User roles on the Google Project that you created in Step 3 (above) that contains your BigQuery dataset.
 For step-by-step instructions, see the Google Cloud documentation article, [Manage access to projects, folders, and organizations](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role).

-If you’ve done this correctly, you should see your Terra proxy group listed on the [Google Cloud IAM page](https://console.cloud.google.com/projectselector/iam-admin/iam?supportedpurview=project,folder,organizationId&_ga=2.2029297.1976628513.1656011094-413490265.1655328780) with the three roles listed above next to it.
+If you’ve done this correctly, you should see your Terra proxy group listed in the table of principals along with the roles you granted it.

 ### Step 7.
 Clone the GVS beta workspace